Vermont State University Student Tech Requirement For New Students

 - Provides mail-in in addition to carry-in repair through Apple resellers

-For students in the engineering, computer information systems, and construction management programs, a Dell laptop, i5, 32GB, 512 SSD, with 5-year ProSupportPlus will be available to purchase for $1,583.
+For students in the engineering, computer information systems, and construction management programs

 As full-time undergraduate degree-seeking students complete the admissions enrollment checklist, they will be directed to an online order form where they can select their laptop of choice and shipping destination.
 Vermont State University will automatically add the cost of the purchase to the student’s account.